Zabanaa/zabanaa.github.io/_posts/2017-02-05-mind-blowing-git-tips.md

 version is correct.
 It leaves it to you to decide which one you want to push.

 if you open the file you will see a HEAD part prefixed with `<<<<` signs and a
-    second part containing the code on the branch you're trying to merge. both sections are separated with an equal sign.
+    second part containing the code on the branch you're trying to merge.
+Both sections are separated with an equal sign.

 The part at the top that says HEAD, is the version of the code as it currently